gouravsardana29/GIF/Creating GIF.md

 # Creating a GIF image

+Perform the following steps to create a Graphic Interchange Format (GIF) image showing the animation effect.

 1. Download and install an image manipulation software such as PAINT.NET or GIMP.
 1. Start the software.
 1. Draw the following pendulum hand shape using __Line__ and __Circle__ tools: